scfj/decorators/README.md

 # decorators
 Useful decorators implemented using pure Java.

-These decorators implements AOP in pure Java.
+These decorators implement AOP in pure Java.
 No dependencies required.

 See usage in [tests directory](src/test/java/com/github/scfj/decorators).